Most dog fitness trackers aren't fitness trackers.

 tracking rest levels in senior dogs.

-owners who use a standard collar/harness and don't want a bulky GPS device.
+owners who use a standard collar/harness and don't want a more bulky GPS device.

 With the data from both PitPat and Qpaws logs, these rest patterns become meaningful.
 You can read more about it especially alongside articles like Signs of Overexercising a Dog and Invisible Warning Signs.